DataDog/hiring-engineers/answers.md

 ####•	tag your metrics per page (e.g. metrics generated on / can be tagged with page:home, /page1with page:page1)

-Created a decorator function so that the view names, 'page:hello_word' and 'page:page_one', would be appended to tags.
+Part of the decorator functionality is to process view name, 'page:hello_word' and 'page:page_one', and append it to tags.

 ![Decorator](http://s24.postimg.org/kv3m7l385/Screen_Shot_2015_07_23_at_1_28_56_PM.png "Decorator")

 ####•	visualize the latency by page on a graph (using stacked areas, with one color per page)